 What we like: Highly competitive freeride designs and class-leading satisfaction guarantee.

-What we don’t: Geared toward experienced riders and only sold through 4Frnt's website.
+What we don’t: Geared toward experienced riders and only sold through 4Frnt's website and select retailers.

-4Frnt is a small, independent freeski brand with a humble online presence, but make no mistake: Their skis are the real deal.
-The Renegade is case in point: It’s fairly light and nimble for floating in powder but impressively smooth and predictable at speed, making it one of the most capable big-mountain freeride designs around.
-In fact, it’s the powder tool of choice for world-renowned freeskier Eric “Hoji” Hjorleifson, who also helped design and test the rest of 4Frnt's powder collection (including the namesake Hoji).
-Arguably even more telling is that 4Frnt backs all of their skis with a class-leading satisfaction guarantee—if you’re not happy with them during your first five days of use (even if that happens to be next season), 4Frnt will provide a full refund, which is pretty much unheard of in the market.
+4Frnt is a small, independent freeski brand with a humble but intentional presence, but heir skis are the real deal.
+The Renegade is light and nimble for floating in powder but impressively smooth and predictable at speed, making it one of the most capable big-mountain freeride designs around.
+World-renowned freeskier Eric “Hoji” Hjorleifson helped design and test the rest of 4Frnt's powder collection, including the namesake Hoji.
+The Ravens have also become quick backcountry cult favorites.
+More telling is that 4Frnt backs all of their skis with a class-leading satisfaction guarantee—if you’re not happy with them during your first five days of use (even if that happens to be next season), 4Frnt will provide a full refund, which is pretty much unheard of.

 Coalition Snow